RosettaCommons/documentation/Overview-of-ResidueTypeSet.md

 + New tool to recognize PDB residues based on atom names without having a list of all patched residues, based on a customized binary search through Patches.
 Verified to give a big performance increase in PDB read in.

  Subsequent pull requests are accomplishing the following tasks:
-+ remove rna residue type sets in favor of fa_standard.
-+ removing command-line patch selectors which kept patches off by default; now they can be turned on.
 + No more -override_rsd_type_limit warning.
-+ assorted fixups.
+[Link](https://github.com/RosettaCommons/main/pull/725)
++ NCAA's are getting turned on as residue types, by default.
+[Link](https://github.com/RosettaCommons/main/pull/722)
++ Remove RNA residue type sets in favor of fa_standard, which encapsulates the RNA residue types and now does not incur a penalty in load time.
+[Link](https://github.com/RosettaCommons/main/pull/745)
++ Removing command-line patch selectors which kept patches off by default; now they can be turned on.
+[Link](https://github.com/RosettaCommons/main/pull/756)

+### Some notes on internal implementation of updated ResidueTypeSet
++ We retain the class's `name_` and the standard information that applies to all ResidueTypes: 	`AtomTypeSetCOP atom_types_`, `ElementSetCOP elements_`, `MMAtomTypeSetCOP mm_atom_types_`, `orbitals::OrbitalTypeSetCOP orbital_types_`.
++ We retain a list of all ResidueTypes in `ResidueTypeCOPs residue_types_`

 ###
-There are still some important things to do:
+There are still some things to do (*Devs please add to this wishlist, and remove when done.*):
++ Continue to turn on all reasonable residue_types and patches by default.

-the current implementation is not thread-safe, but its possible to return to a thread-safe version (with -chemical:on_the_fly false). @aleaverfay I'll need some advice on how to best hard-wire thread safety when needed; there are a couple of ways to do it, which I'll outline in a separate block below.
++ The current implementation is not thread-safe, but its possible to return to a thread-safe version (with -chemical:on_the_fly false).
++ There are currently 'placeholder' residue_types created with some basic info like name, name3, etc.; should be possible to not even create these and save more time.
++ Check memory footprint is actually reduced (run -chemical:one_the_fly true/false to check).
-Actually unify the new ResidueTypeFinder class with classic ResidueTypeSelector.
++ _Maybe_ unify the new ResidueTypeFinder class with classic ResidueTypeSelector.
-Should be possible to further accelerate ResidueTypeFinder as it goes down a binary tree to apply patches to find residue_types -- this would require caching a map of which patches apply to which residue_types perhaps in ResidueTypeSet; this is currently done implicitly in name_map().
++ Should be possible to further accelerate ResidueTypeFinder as it goes down a binary tree to apply patches to find residue_types -- this would require caching a map of which patches apply to which residue_types perhaps in ResidueTypeSet; this is currently done implicitly in name_map().
-Rocco and I reintroduced ResidueType::variant_types() and it comes out as a list of std::string, instead of VariantType enum.
++ Rocco and rhiju reintroduced ResidueType::variant_types() and it comes out as a list of std::string, instead of VariantType enum.
 (Rocco was working before @JWLabonte refactor). will be easy to restore.
-Should happen after @JWLabonte finishes pull request #56
+Should happen after @JWLabonte finishes [pull request #56](https://github.com/RosettaCommons/main/pull/56)
-There are currently 'placeholder' residue_types created with some basic info like name, name3, etc.; should be possible to not even create these and save more time.